 Register of members

-The public officer of the association must establish and maintain a register of members of the association specifying the name and postal or residential address of each person who is a member of the association together with the date on which the person became a member.
+The public officer of the association must establish and maintain a register of members of the association (whether in written or electronic form) specifying the name and postal or residential address of each person who is a member of the association together with the date on which the person became a member.
+The association register may also include the email address of the member.

 The register of members must be kept in New South Wales: